ReinforcementLearning-StudyNote/ReinforcementLearning/README.md

 Simulation is the place where we implement our simulation experiments, which means, using different algorithms in different environments.

 ## Demos
-Currently, we only five well-trained agents.
+Currently, we only six well-trained agents.

 1. A DDPG controller for a flight attitude simulator.
 2. A DDPG trajectory planner for a bidirectional UGV.
 3. A DDPG trajectory planner for a forward-only UGV.
 4. A DDPG trajectory planner which can avoid obstacles for a forward-only UGV.
 5. A DQN controller for a flight attitude simulator.
+6. A TD3 trajectory planner which can avoid obstacles for a forward-only UGV.

 ## Run the scripts
 All runnable scripts are in './simulation/'.